-Chlorambucil is available through retail/mail order pharmacies.
-Your oncology team will work with your prescription drug plan to identify an in-network retail/mail order pharmacy for medication distribution.
+Chlorambucil is available through retail or mail order pharmacy.
+Your oncology team will work with your prescription drug plan to identify an in-network, retail or mail order pharmacy for medication distribution.

 Possible Side Effects

 There are a number of things you can do to manage the side effects of chlorambucil.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Low White Blood Cell Count (Leukopenia or Neutropenia)